KoKumagai/sql-cheat-sheet/dml/clauses/alias.md

   table_name alias_table_name
 ;
 ```
-The as keyword is optional on almost all RDBMS(MySQL, PostgreSQL, SQLite, SQL Server)
-but You can't use on Oracle it's illegal.
+The as keyword is optional on almost all RDBMS(MySQL, PostgreSQL, SQLite, SQL Server) but you can't use on Oracle it's illegal.

 ## Example